hivemq/hivemq-mqtt-client/docs/user_guide.md

 ## Installation

-In order to use mqtt-bee, you can use one of the popular build tools like Gradle or Maven in order to include it as a dependency in your project, or you can also build it yourself and manually include all of the necessary JARs in your project.
+In order to use the HiveMQ MQTT Client library, you can use one of the popular build tools like Gradle or Maven in order to include it as a dependency in your project, or you can also build it yourself and manually include all of the necessary JARs in your project.

-Releases of mqtt-bee are published to Maven Central, so any build tool which supports Maven style dependency management should be able to include mqtt-bee via that.
+Releases of the HiveMQ MQTT Client library are published to Maven Central, so any build tool which supports Maven style dependency management should be able to include it via that.

-Snapshot / nightly builds of mqtt-bee are also published to the JFrog OSS Artifactory Maven repository.
+Snapshot / nightly builds of the HiveMQ MQTT Client library are also published to the JFrog OSS Artifactory Maven repository.
 So if you want to get a build with the latest features, then you can configure this repository (see below).
 Be aware that the SNAPSHOT version is unstable and not recommended for us in production.